Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 Best perfume for winter

-Launched in 2011, Jimmy Choo’s olfactory debut was an instant hit.
+Launched in 2011, Jimmy Choo’s perfume debut was an instant hit.
 The fragrance is warm, woody and confident with notes of exotic tiger orchid, patchouli and sweet toffee.
-“When the first fragrance launches from such a desirable luxury brand it gives people the opportunity to have a piece of that designer world at a more accessible price,” says Sarah Binns, Head of Training, Kenneth Green Associates.
-“With Jimmy Choo there was huge excitement at launch as many of the house codes such as python print and Murano glass were showcased in the fragrance.
-It’s gone on to stand the test of time due to the unique fruity and gourmand fragrance that has now become so many people’s signature scent.”
+“When the first fragrance launches from such a desirable luxury brand it gives people the opportunity to have a piece of that designer world at a more accessible price,” says Sarah Binns, Head of Training at the UK's leading distributor of fragrance and beauty brands, Kenneth Green Associates.

 Best perfume for soft everyday wear

 If you’re looking for a new signature scent that draws attention, this could be the one.
 The Beauty Editors’ favourite and one of the best perfumes of all time is peppered with leathery, smoky and musky notes.
-This alluring combination makes this unisex scent incredibly long-lasting.
+This alluring combination makes the unisex scent incredibly long-lasting, and has helped it to secure a cult status.
 It launched in 2011 and has become so popular that the New York Times called it “the perfume you smell everywhere.”

 Best feminine perfume